Transfer-Once-For-All: AI Model Optimization for Edge: Introduction

-\item First, is it possible to bypass the pre-training of a weight-sharing supernet and perform weight-sharing training directly on the task data set of interest?
+In this paper, we address the following questions and make the following contributions: \begin{itemize} \item First, is it possible to bypass the pre-training of a weight-sharing supernet and perform weight-sharing training directly on the task data set of interest?
 Is there a means to benefit from the pre-training phase indirectly?
 In this paper, we provide an affirmative answer to both of these questions.
 We illustrate the benefit of directly training a supernet on small, e.g. transfer learning, data sets, whilst still leveraging the weights obtained from large data set pre-training.
-Our experimental results show that the accuracy of individual models extracted from a TOFA supernet trained on the task itself are better or as good as those from individually fine-tuned models extracted from a pre-trained supernet, without the computational cost.
+Our experimental results show that the accuracies of individual models extracted from a TOFA supernet trained on the task itself are better or as good as those from individually fine-tuned models extracted from a pre-trained supernet, without the computational cost.
 TOFA supernet training offers constant computational cost as opposed to the linearly growing training cost involved in fine-tuning individual models for each edge deployment scenario.

 \item Second, in existing approaches, appropriate subnetwork models, henceforth called ``subnets", are extracted from a supernet through an evolutionary search process.
-The evolutionary search requires first training an accuracy predictor and then using it in the search, or else measuring the actual validation accuracy for each subnet.
+The evolutionary search requires first training an accuracy predictor and then using it in the search or else measuring the actual validation accuracy for each subnet.
 Thus, an evolutionary search procedure is computationally very costly.
 In addition, on real-world, end-user tasks, extracting a validation set is often not possible given the very small set of labelled data available for training.
 Is it possible to define an alternative to evolutionary search to save computation time and still maintain performance?
 We answer this question also in the affirmative.
 We observe that the variation of accuracy across subnets within a given size range (e.g. in number of parameters) is relatively small.
 As such we propose a zero-cost approach that selects subnets from the training process with no additional computational costs.
 We show that a fixed selection rule such as selecting the most recently sampled subnet works remarkably well in practice.